 Of course, none of us have an investment time horizon of 100 years.
 But the long-term trends are what matter most when it comes to investing.

-Should You Invest in Gold – Or is it a Waste of Time?
+Bottom Line: Should You Invest in Gold – Or Is It a Waste of Time?

 I’ve spent a lot of time writing and researching this article, but it’s not because I have anything personal against gold.